February 10, 2020 4 min read

-The debate about what style of boot to include in our 2020 Collection was a quick one; or more to the point, we didn't have a debate at all, for the simple reason that the service boot was writ large - rugged, unassuming, durable.
+The debate about what style of boot to include in our inaugural collection of men's footwear was a quick one; or more to the point, we didn't have a debate at all, for the simple reason that the service boot was writ large - rugged, unassuming, durable.
 It was obvious.
+The service boot.
 Characterised by its ankle length, backstay, counter, vamp and quarter - the service boot offers a rugged charm and adds a tablespoon of vigour to any man's wardrobe.
 It doesn't mind an honest day's labour and can be called upon to complete a more formal look, such is its versatility.

 We knew they were a very popular boot in North America and our own survey data indicated promise in Australia.
 However, the popular choice was clearly the Chelsea Boot, the boot with the elastic sides; put on the map by Reginald Murray Williams, turned rural chic by politicians and fashionistas, and now likely unaffordable to the rouse-about who gave it its country 'cred'.
 Nevertheless, it's an important boot to Australians and one we should be proud of.
 Though if you forced my hand and told me I had to pick a boot style that has had the greatest (historical) impact on Australia, it would undoubtedly be the service boot.